Notre Voie: 2010–2011 Ivorian crisis

 Following the 2010 presidential election, both the incumbent Laurent Gbagbo and opposition candidate Alassane Ouattara declared victory.
 Gbago refused to step down despite the United Nations proclaiming Ouattara the winner.
-Fighting soon broke out between Gbagbo's Ivorian Popular Front (FPI) and Ouattara's Rally of the Republicans (RDR), causing some commentators to refer to the crisis as the Second Ivorian Civil War.Notre Voie, which BBC News has described as "openly very sympathetic to the FPI", supported Gbagbo.
+Fighting soon broke out between Gbagbo's Ivorian Popular Front (FPI) and Ouattara's Rally of the Republicans (RDR), causing some commentators to refer to the crisis as the Second Ivorian Civil War.

+Notre Voie, which BBC News has described as "openly very sympathetic to the FPI", supported Gbagbo.
 After his 11 April 2011 arrest by pro-Ouattara forces, the paper's offices were ransacked by protesters.
 The paper relocated to the suburbs of Abidjan, and Republican Forces of Côte d'Ivoire soldiers were stationed at the paper's headquarters until August; according to Reporters Without Borders, the soldiers also barred staff from the premises, preventing them from using equipment and the paper's archives.

-On November 2011, the Ivorian government charged Notre Voie reporters César Etou and Boga Sivori and administrator Didier Dépry with "incitement to theft, looting and destruction of the property of others through the press".
+In November 2011, the Ivorian government charged Notre Voie reporters César Etou and Boga Sivori and administrator Didier Dépry with "incitement to theft, looting and destruction of the property of others through the press".
 The three began a hunger strike after their arrest.
 Several African media watchdog groups protested, including the Media Foundation for West Africa, which described the charges as "bogus".
 The journalists were released after thirteen days in custody when a judge dismissed the case.